 Blue-Chip Stocks to Sell: Wells Fargo (WFC)

-The fourth-quarter report had two weak results that suggest investors should ditch the stock.
+The fourth-quarter report had two weak results that suggest investors should ditch the stock, long before we knew how bad things would get.
 Non-interest income grew by 4% but was offset by a 6% decline in net interest income.
-The bank blamed low interest rates, which suggests that a further Federal Reserve rate cut will continue pressuring this bank’s results.
+The bank blamed low interest rates.
+The latest cuts only served to worsen things for WFC. results.

 For anyone who has held the stock for a long time, selling shares would help avoid further losses.